night-ghost/minimosd-extra/README.md

 v869
 * support for copter's Brake and Throw modes

+v870
+* unknown new modes shown as numbers but not as screen garbage

 Attention!
 This version is incompatible with the tools from the ArduCam and original MinimOSD-extra!